-Over the next two months Fathom will be publishing a stream of writers on the contested meanings and contradictory legacies of the Six-Day War, including an interview with Kanan Makiya on its legacy for the Arab World, Arab politics, and the Left; Toby Greene on UN Resolution 242 and its relevance for today; Gilad Sher and Orni Petruskha of Blue White Future on how the settlers can be brought back to Israel proper; Donna Robinson Divine on how the Six-Day War is still transforming Israel; an interview with Nidal Foqaha on why a regional peace deal should go through Ramallah; Meron Medzini on his time as an Israeli press officer; Gabriel Glickman on how Nasser’s vendetta against the US led to the Six-Day War; an interview with Michael Oren on how the Palestinians must recognise Israel if they want peace , as well as our usual raft of book reviews: Nahshon Perez and Michael Walzer on Chaim Gans’s book A Political Theory for the Jewish People (and a rejoinder by Chaim Gans); Alan Mendoza on Azriel Bermant’s book Margaret Thatcher and the Middle East; John Strawson on John Ehrenberg’s and Yoav Peled’s Israel and Palestine: Alternative Perspectives on Statehood; and Alan Johnson on Enzo Traverso’s The End of Jewish Modernity.
+Over the next two months Fathom will be publishing a stream of writers on the contested meanings and contradictory legacies of the Six-Day War, including an interview with Kanan Makiya on its legacy for the Arab World, Arab politics, and the Left; Toby Greene on UN Resolution 242 and its relevance for today; Gilad Sher and Orni Petruskha of Blue White Future on how the settlers can be brought back to Israel proper; Donna Robinson Divine on how the Six-Day War is still transforming Israel; an interview with Nidal Foqaha on why a regional peace deal should go through Ramallah; Meron Medzini on his time as an Israeli press officer; Gabriel Glickman on how Nasser’s vendetta against the US led to the Six-Day War; an interview with Michael Oren on how the Palestinians must recognise Israel if they want peace , as well as our usual raft of book reviews: Nahshon Perez and Michael Walzer on Chaim Gans’s book A Political Theory for the Jewish People (and a rejoinder by Chaim Gans); John Strawson on John Ehrenberg’s and Yoav Peled’s Israel and Palestine: Alternative Perspectives on Statehood; and Jack May on BESA’s policy briefing North Korea and the Middle East.

 As ever, since the last quarterly issue of Fathom the editors have published what we like to call, in homage to a British sitcom, ‘the inbetweeners’.
 Did you miss any of these pieces?